internetfriendsforever/workshops.today/tutorials/ppp.md

 ## JavaScript and the console

-1. We can use JavaScript in our document with a `script` element
+1. We can use JavaScript in our document using a `script` element
 ```html
 <body>
   <script>